 Navigating Regulation A+, the FAST ACT, Rule 506 (c): Recent SEC Guidance

-This CLE webinar will provide private equity and securities counsel with an update on the current status of Reg A and Reg D, including an analysis of SEC compliance and disclosure interpretations (CDIs) released since the JOBS Act, the FAST Act, and accompanying SEC rules went into effect.
-The panel will also discuss other revisions to Reg A and Reg D anticipated under the current administration.
+This CLE webinar will provide private equity and securities counsel with an update on the current status of Reg A and Reg D, the JOBS Act, the FAST Act, and accompanying SEC rules, including the most recent amendments to the definition of "accredited investor" and offering limits.

 - Introduction to Reg A and Reg D exemptions

 - State law preemption

 - FAST Act and the private resale of securities: exemption requirements